subquery/documentation/docs/subquery_network/testnet/indexers/faqs-indexers.md

 ## Firewall rules bypassed by Docker

-Firewall rules are bypassed by docker containers by default so add these commands and disable, set: one can set
+Firewall rules are bypassed by docker containers by default so add these commands and disable, set: one can set:

 ```jsx
 {